 Further, the predicted impacts of mortality sources are only as good as the estimates used.
 Estimates for harvest are likely to be reasonable, as both are based on large scale harvest surveys.
 However, these surveys are not perfect and are known to have certain biases.
 A major issue for Canada remains illegal harvest, often followed by the illegal sale of guillemots to the public.
 Wildlife enforcement officers in Canada suggest that the illegal harvest may be as high as the estimated legal and reported harvest.
 Addressing this illegal harvest is a priority for Canadian guillemot conservation efforts.

 Oiling mortality from chronic sources in Canada, on the other hand, appears to be continuing to decline, to the point where so few oiled carcasses are now found on beached bird surveys that estimating mortality from oiling is challenging (Robertson et al. 2014).
 Changes to Canadian and international maritime law, coupled with improved environmental practices in the maritime shipping industry appear to have had the desired effects of reducing seabird mortality from ship-source oil pollution in eastern Canadian waters.
+Given the continued declines in numbers of oiled birds detected in Newfoundland, our assessment of the impact of oiling is likely an overestimate.

 Implications for management